top of page

 ⪢ Currency: Carry Egyptian Pounds (EGP) for entrance fees, purchases, and tipping.
 ATMs are available in Luxor city.

-The opening times for the tomb of Ramses IV is the same as the Valley of the Kings as a whole, which depends on the season:
+The opening times for the tomb of Ramses IV are the same as the Valley of the Kings as a whole, which depends on the season:

 It's important to note that Egypt has an arid desert climate, so even in winter, days are usually sunny and warm.
 However, the significant difference lies in the peak summer heat, which can be quite intense for some travelers.